gem/oq-engine/engine_api.md

 All responses are JSON, unless otherwise noted.

-#### GET /v1/calc/hazard
+#### GET /v1/calc/list

-List a summary of hazard calculations.
-The [url](#get-v1calchazardcalc_id) in each item of the response can be followed to retrieve complete calculation details.
+List the available calculations.
+The [url](#get-v1calccalc_id) in each item of the response can be followed to retrieve complete calculation details.

 Parameters: None